Magdalene laundries in Ireland: Catholic reaction

 In February 2013, a few days after the publication of the McAleese Report, two religious sisters gave an interview for RTÉ Radio 1 under conditions of anonymity for themselves and their institute.
 They described the Irish media coverage of the abuse at the laundries (which they claimed not to have participated in), as a "one-sided anti-Catholic forum".
 They displayed no remorse for the institutes' past: "Apologize for what?
 Apologize for providing a service?
 We provided a free service for the country".
 They complained that "all the shame of the era is being dumped on the religious orders... the sins of society are being placed on us".
 On hearing the interview, a survivors' group announced to the press that they were "shocked, horrified and enormously upset" by the sisters' portrayal of events.

 In a detailed commentary by Bill Donohue, the president of the Catholic League, a U.S.-based advocacy group, published in July 2013, Donohue wrote, "No one was imprisoned, nor forced against her will to stay.
 There was no slave labor, ...
 It’s all a lie."
 Donohue alleged that the women in the asylums were, "prostitutes, and women seen as likely candidates for the 'world’s oldest profession'.
 Unmarried women, especially those who gave birth out-of-wedlock, were likely candidates.
 Contrary to what has been reported, the laundries were not imposed on these women: they were a realistic response to a growing social problem [prostitution]."

 In 1955, while the abuse of inmates was still occurring, the Scottish writer Halliday Sutherland was touring Ireland to collect material for his book Irish Journey.
 When he applied for permission to visit the Galway asylum, Michael Browne, the local bishop, reluctantly granted him access only on condition that he allow his account to be censored by the Mother Superior.
 The uncensored manuscript was discovered by Sutherland's grandson in 2013 and published in 2014.

 The religious institutes, the Sisters of Mercy, Sisters of Our Lady of Charity of the Good Shepherd, and Religious Sisters of Charity, have refused demands from the Irish government, the UN Committee on the Rights of the Child and the UN Committee Against Torture to contribute to the compensation fund for surviving victims, an estimated 600 of whom were still alive in March 2014.

+Commemorations honouring the religious orders that had operated the laundries have drawn criticism.
 In 2011, a monument was erected in Ennis at the site of the former Industrial School and Magdalene laundry in appreciation of the Sisters of Mercy.
 In 2015, Ennis Municipal Local Council decided to rename Friars Walk, a road which ran through the site of the former Industrial School and Laundry, in honour of the Sisters of Mercy.
 The new name is Bóthar na Trócaire (Road of Compassion).